 Totally & Hopelessly Devoted

 Totally is defined as the whole, complete, absolute, or chief.
 Totally committed comes to mind.
-There is no half way in and half way out in such a commitment.
+There is no halfway in and halfway out in such a commitment.
 This is the case in successful marriages.
 Both the husband and wife have to consider their mate’s needs above their own.
 The devotion to one another should come second only to one’s devotion to God.
-Olivia Newton John sang these words about devotion to a true love, “Hold on to the end, that’s what I intend to do.
+Olivia Newton-John sang these words about devotion to a true love, “Hold on to the end, that’s what I intend to do.
 I’m hopelessly devoted to you.”
 Holding on the end in any committed relationship isn’t always easy.
 How many of us can sing these words to God and it be totally true?
 Are we hopelessly devoted to Him above all else?
 Is He chief in our lives?
 Does He alone make us whole and complete, or are we making an effort to have other things fill us?
-With God there is no half way in and half way out; for in Revelation 3 we find those who are lukewarm, neither hot or cold, will be spit out of His mouth.
-In the same chapter we also find that those who overcome to the end will He grant the right to sit in His throne room.
+With God there is no halfway in and halfway out; for in Revelation 3 we find those who are lukewarm, neither hot nor cold, will be spit out of His mouth.
+In the same chapter, we also find that those who overcome to the end will He grant the right to sit in His throne room.
 He is a jealous God and wants every bit of us to belong totally to Him until the very end.
 There is absolutely no hope and no way to endure to the end without total devotion to God in everything we do every day of our lives.
 Commit yourself totally to the relationship you have with your Lord and Savior.

 Sticking to My Story Text: Revelations 12:11